gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 .. deprecated:: m5_001

+.. _`streamsample`:

 streamsample
 ------------

 The Twitter API provides a streaming interface which returns a random sample (approximately 0.5%) of all public tweets.
 The SFM *streamsample* management command directs the content of this stream to files.
 The location of these output files is determined by the DATA_DIR variable in the local_settings.py configuration file.
-As *streamsample* is intended to be run as an ongoing, streaming process, SFM provides a streamsample.conf.template file in
-<PROJECT ROOT>/sfm/sfm/supervisor.d that can be copied to streamsample.conf and edited to
-include the relevant pathnames, so that it can be run and managed using supervisord.
+As *streamsample* is intended to be run as an ongoing, streaming process, SFM provides a streamsample.conf.template file in <PROJECT ROOT>/sfm/sfm/supervisor.d that can be copied to streamsample.conf and edited to include the relevant pathnames, so that it can be run and managed using supervisord.

 *streamsample* currently generates 2 GB worth of tweet data per day (roughly 2.2-2.5 million tweets), so it is important to plan storage capacity accordingly.

 To run manually and view streaming output to the console: